mailcow/mailcow-blog/content/posts/2023/spamhaus-dnsblocklist/index.en.md

 mailcow will take care of configuring the new DQS blocklists, which technically function the same way as the ones without an account.

-We've implemented a solution in the update and generate_config scripts that associates your public IP address with an Autonomous System (AS) and checks against a service we provide (fuzzy.mailcow.email/bad_asn.txt) to see if you're affected.
+We've implemented a solution in the update and generate_config scripts that associates your public IP address with an Autonomous System (AS) and checks against a service we provide (asn-check.mailcow.email) to see if you're affected.
 If you are, mailcow will notify you.

-To perform this, the whois package is required on the host system.
-However, we're also exploring other possibilities to avoid relying on this specific local package.

 #### Why is this change happening, and am I affected?
 Spamhaus explains it as follows: